 We’ve made our own mistakes when setting up our campervan solar system.

-Avoid those same mistakes so you can get the best performance from your solar setup from the outset.
+Hopefully this post will help you avoid these so you can get the best performance from your solar setup from the outset.

 - Ways of Wiring Multiple Solar Panels

 - Mixing Solar Panels & How Best to Wire Them